excerpts from Daniel Dor, Chris Knight, and Jerome Lewis, The Social Origins of Language (Oxford, 2014)

 that is symbolic in nature.
 Sinha identifies the origins of

-language in the transityion from signals of the kind used by other
+language in the transition from signals of the kind used by other

 animals to influence one another’s behaviour—what might be termed body